kyte-one/airlyftone-docs/docs/developers/widget.md

 - Basic implementation that opens a sidebar through a button click
 - Ideal for general onboarding flows and information display

-Copy the code below for a simple sidebar (replace your YOUR-WIDGET-ID with the id your receive from the team):
+Copy the code below for a simple sidebar (replace YOUR-WIDGET-ID with the ID you receive from the team):

 ```
 <script src="https://assets.airlyft.one/widget/widget.js"></script>